gocd/gocd-trial/README.md

 ```
 If you return to http://localhost:8153 you will see that the pipeline "deploy" now has three stages.

-Also as the the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the pipelines are now running.
+Also as the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the other pipelines are now running.

 # Next steps

 This GoCD trial has given you a quick, yet limited introduction to GoCD.

-If you would like to understand more about the capabilities of GoCD and try them out on your own project we recommend downloading and [installing GoCD](https://www.gocd.org/download) and following our complete [introduction](https://www.gocd.org/getting-started/part-1/) to getting up your own GoCD server.
+If you would like to understand more about the capabilities of GoCD and try them out on your own project we recommend downloading and [installing GoCD](https://www.gocd.org/download) and following our complete [introduction](https://www.gocd.org/getting-started/part-1/) to setting up your own GoCD server.

-Note: If you did make changes to the trial configuration that you would like to retain and use on your local server please copy the .json files from ../repo1 to your new local server.
+Note: If you made changes to the GoCD trial configuration that you would like to retain and use on your local GoCD server please configure your local server to use the [pipelines as code](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html) feature and copy the .json files from the repo1 created as part of the trial to your own repo.

 # Shutdown